harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-jvm-method-latency.md

 import Ossupport from './shared/note-supported-os.md' import FaultPermissions from './shared/fault-permissions.md'

-Linux JVM method latency slows down the Java application by introducing delays in the operations.
+Linux JVM method latency slows down the Java application by introducing delays in executing the method calls.

 :::tip
 JVM chaos faults use the [Byteman utility](https://byteman.jboss.org/) to inject chaos faults into the JVM.